sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 ### The Flexibility of Linux

-I've already written about free software and some of its (hypothetical) benefits.
-I was excited to be forced to find free alternatives to proprietary software like Microsoft Excel and iTunes, since most closed source software can't run on Linux.
+I've already written about free software and some of its (at least theoretical) benefits.
+I was in fact excited to be forced to find free alternatives to proprietary software like Microsoft Excel and iTunes, since most closed-source software can't run on Linux.

 <!-- The biggest difference is that a lot of software that you may have used on macOS or Windows-- like Microsoft Word or Adobe Photoshop-- cannot run on Linux.
 I obviously knew this going in, and was in fact excited to be forced to use software that runs on Linux, which is generally ["free software"](https://en.wikipedia.org/wiki/Free_software)-- meaning its code is public and legally available to manipulate; it's [free as in freedom, not as in beer](https://twitter.com/sts10/status/814886130705383424).
 As discussed above, this has some interesting intrinsic benefits. -->